Sanctum (2011 video game): Gameplay

 The gameplay in Sanctum is divided into the building phase and the extermination phase.
 In the building phase, the player builds structures on a pre-defined grid, using the eight 'towers' chosen at the start of the level.
 These towers include stationary weapons, teleporters for the player's use, and pads that affect enemies moving over them.
 The player can also upgrade any of the three weapons equipped at the start.
 Building and upgrading both cost points, which are gained when enemies are killed.

 In the extermination phase, a wave of one or more enemy types moves across the level towards the core.
 With each enemy that reaches the core, the condition of the core degrades from 100%; when the condition reaches 0%, the game ends.
 Unlike most tower defense games, the player is allowed to move about the level during this phase and attack enemies with different weapon types, much like in a typical first-person shooter.
 Touching enemies will result in the player being knocked back, but no damage is done.

 There are ten types of enemies in the game, three of which are air-borne.
 Because certain towers are more effective against certain enemies, and only a select few towers affect flying enemies, the player must plan for all possibilities when building defenses.
 To aid the player in this, information about upcoming waves is shown in the pause menu, as well as descriptions of the various enemies, towers, and weapons.

 The different enemy types have varying travel speeds, hit points, and resistances.
 For example, Runners are weak and fast while Soakers have large health pools and travel slowly.
 Some enemies have complete immunity against certain towers (such as flying enemies not taking any damage from gatling gun towers).
 Other enemies include the Walker, Bobble-Head, Hoverer, and Tank.
 This variation of enemy traits forces the player to construct different tower types in order to mount a successful defense.

 Development

 The beta was made available to all people who pre-purchased the game on Steam.
 The beta only allowed players to play one map in both singleplayer and multiplayer.

 Reception

 Sanctum received mixed reviews from critics.
-The review aggregation website Metacritic currently estimates a score of 70 out of 100, based on 22 reviews.
+The review aggregation website Metacritic estimates a score of 70 out of 100, based on 22 reviews.